JonathanCrabbe/CARs/rebuttal.md

 In all our experiments, CAR classifiers substantially outperform CAV hyperparameters without having to tune the hyperparameters.

 In the case where the user desires a CAR classifier that generalizes as well as possible, tuning these hyperparameters might be useful.
-We propose to tune the hyperparameters $\theta_h$ of our CAR classifiers $s^c_{\kappa}$ for each concept $c \in [C]$ by using Bayesian optimization and a validation concept set :
+We propose to tune the hyperparameters $\theta_h$ of our CAR classifiers $s^c_{\kappa}$ for each concept $c \in [C]$ by using Bayesian optimization and a validation concept set:

 1. Randomly sample the hyperparameters from an initial prior distribution $\theta_h \sim P_{\mathrm{prior}}$.
 2. Split the concept sets $\mathcal{P}^c, \mathcal{N}^c$